mich889/DESINV-23/final-proj/README.md

 # Facial Tattoo Perception

+# DESINV 23 Final Project
+By Michelle Chen
+May 2025

 This project is a tool designed to study public perception of facial tattoos through interactive 3D model comparison.
 By presenting participants with identical 3D face models - one with and one without facial tattoos - we collect data on how tattoos affect people's perceptions and judgments.

 ## Project Purpose